iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___2.5.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 3 reviews"/>
 </p>

+> UPDATED REVIEW FOR 22nd JULY 2021: the Covid map for my regional area of Perth & Kinross, for the past year is blank.<br> :date: __2021-07-22 21:14:41__

+> I'm reporting every day but the app keeps saying I've missed 1, 2, 3 or more days!
+I haven't!
+If this is happening to lots of app users it's distorting the data.
+Please fix this error.
+22/7/21 this is happening again.
+What's going wrong?<br> :date: __2021-07-22 10:04:07__

 > Easy to use and non invasive.
 Top marks.
 7 months later...UPDATE.
 Down to 3 stars!
 As the input of unvaccinated persons (we are getting few) is pretty useless to compile charts according to Tim, it has become an app for the vaccinated only.
 So if you are unvaccinated I would not bother with this app, your data input is insignificant.
 I am going to delete it.<br> :date: __2021-07-18 10:21:19__